Tomiblanchard/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-* Hints on functionality to implement:
+Features included:

-  * ensure you have a list of dishes with prices
+* A list of dishes with prices
-  * place the order by giving the list of dishes, their quantities and a number that should be the exact total.
-If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
-Your order was placed and will be delivered before 18:52".
-  * The text sending functionality should be implemented using Twilio API.
-You'll need to register for it.
-It’s free.
-  * Use the twilio-ruby gem to access the API
-  * Use a Gemfile to manage your gems
+* Ability to assemble a list of items to order
-  * Make sure that your Takeaway is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
-  * However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent

-* A free account on Twilio will only allow you to send texts to "verified" numbers.
-Use your mobile phone number, don't worry about the customer's mobile phone.
-* Finally submit a pull request before Monday at 9am with your solution or partial solution.
-However much or little amount of code you wrote please please please submit a pull request before Monday at 9am

-**Note: We are looking for good OO design and programming!
-Remember the Single Responsibility and Dependency Injection/Inversion principles!**
+* Ability to place an order by calling the appropriate method.
+* Will receive a text stating that the order was received and that it will be there in 1 hour.

+Largely unit/feature tested (aside from Twilio calls etc.)

+# Installation

+Clone this repo and run ```bundle``` and then ```rspec```.
+To use the twilio functionality, you will need to create your own twilio account and enter your account details in the appropriate places.

 [![Build Status](https://travis-ci.org/makersacademy/takeaway-challenge.svg?branch=master)](https://travis-ci.org/makersacademy/takeaway-challenge)
 [![Coverage Status](https://coveralls.io/repos/makersacademy/takeaway-challenge/badge.png)](https://coveralls.io/r/makersacademy/takeaway-challenge)